nicholsss/Compress/documentation/implementation.md

 The codewords generated with the parse tree have variable lengths.
 For this reason there is a dynamically sized codeword class (HuffmanCodeWord) that is used for the encoding process.

 In order to decode a Huffman coded file, the original parse tree needs to be saved along with the encoded payload.
 For this I save a byte representation of the tree from which it can be reconstructed for decoding.
 Essentially it just traverses through the tree in-order and inserts a 0 or 1 for leaf nodes and non-leaf nodes.
 Leaf nodes have a value associated with them, so after every 0 the byte value of the node is appended.
+For conveniency I have outputted the node type in a byte, which is clearly a waste of space.

 The output of the decoding and encoding is saved in a dynamically sized byte array (ByteArray).

 ### Lempel-Ziv-Welch
 The LZW algorithm uses a prefix trie.
 It is a tree structure where every node has an arbitrary amount of children.
-The child list of a node is a linked list.
-The codewords are 24 bytes long, which leads to a maximum dictionary size is about 16 million.
-This is a bit over the top, but convenient because they can be represented by concatenating three bytes.
+The child list of a node is implemented as a linked list.
+The codewords are 16 bits long, which leads to a maximum dictionary size is about 65 thousand codewords.
+At one point I was using 24 bits for the codeword, but the compression efficiency was significantly worse, especially with random data.
+The prefixes in the trie are of arbitrary lenght, therefore they use a dynamically sized array.

 ### I/O
 Everything is done in-memory.
 All input and output is read and written as byte arrays using Apache IOUtils.

-### GUI
+### UI
 The application has a very crude GUI mainly intended for demoing purposes.
+The performance tests can be run by adding "test" as a command line parameter when running the program.